P2PModels/task-allocation-prototype/task-allocation/README.md

 `network` can be `local`, `rinkeby` or `mainnet`.

-After the app instance is created, you will need to assign permissions to it for it appear as an app in the DAO.
+After the app instance is created, you will need to assign permissions to it for it to appear as an app in the DAO.

 To assign permissions to the new installed app we will need the app's proxy address which we can get by executing the following command: